MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/README.md

 ## Programming languages

-Each languages has its own folder which is further subdevided by topic.
+Each languages has its own folder which is further subdivided by topic.
 Topics range from how to setup a language to constructs such as lambda expressions.
-Each folder has a simple program designed to teach the reader and optinally a short README.
+Each folder has a simple program designed to teach the reader and optionally a short README.

 ### Program structure